 - 1. A PROGRAM statement, if present, or a SUBROUTINE, FUNCTION, or BLOCK DATA statement must be the first statement of the program unit. - 2.
 FORMAT statements may appear anywhere after the SUBROUTINE or FUNCTION statement, or PROGRAM statement, if present. - 3.
-Normally, the PARAMETER statement precedes all other specification statements.
-However, when another specification statement defines the type of the constant to be used in the PARAMETER statement, the PARAME-TER statement must follow the other statement. - 4.
-After the PARAMETER statement, the IMPLICIT statement must precede all other specification statements.
+Specification statements that define the type of a symbolic constant must appear before the PARAMETER statement that defines the value of that symbolic constant.
+The PARAMETER statement that defines a symbolic constant must appear before any other statement that uses that symbolic constant.
+Otherwise, a PARAMETER statement may appear anywhere in the specification statements. - 4.
+The IMPLICIT statement must precede all specification statements except the PARAMETER statement.
 All specification statements must precede all DATA statements, statement function statements, and executable statements.